ShyeChern/storage-box/README.md

 # Storage Box

 An simple app to store note and photo.
+It can save your important notes and photos, so you can visit it when needed

+**Project Status: Completed (Only works and available in Android)**

 [Changelog](CHANGELOG.md)

-## Project Information

-An storage app which can save your important notes and photos.
-So we can visit it when needed.\
-**Only works and available in Android**

 ## Demo